Reflections on the design, applications and implementations of the normative specification language eFLINT: Introduction

 This paper reports on intermediate findings of an investigation into a general solution to automating compliance.
 Central to the investigation is the design and implementation of eFLINT, a domain-specific language (DSL) for developing executable specifications of norms~\cite{eflint}.
-The language supports various types of reasoning and covers different types of ex-ante and ex-post enforcement.
-The design is based on important software (language) engineering concepts such as modularity and inheritance and combines concepts from the declarative, logical, and imperative programming paradigms.
-The languages has been applied in various experiments involving the assessment of concrete (historical) cases~\cite{eflint}, bounded model checking~\cite{eflint-asp}, run-time compliance with ex-post enforcement~\cite{liu2024}, normative multi-agent systems~\cite{10.1007/978-3-031-20614-6_18}, and generating access control policies from social policies~\cite{binsbergen2021b}, among others.
+The language supports various types of reasoning and can be applied at different stages in the software development process.
+The design is based on powerful software engineering concepts such as modularity and extensibility and combines concepts from the declarative, logical, and imperative programming paradigms.
+The language has been applied in various experiments demonstrating: assessing individual cases~\cite{eflint}, bounded model checking~\cite{eflint-asp}, run-time compliance checking~\cite{liu2024}, normative multi-agent systems~\cite{10.1007/978-3-031-20614-6_18}, and generating access control policies from social policies~\cite{binsbergen2021b}.
 Over time, the language has evolved to become more flexible and suitable for use within these various application areas.
-In this paper, we reflect on the design of the language using (sometimes conflicting) requirements extracted from the goals and applications of the language.
-We reflect on the design choices relevant to other researchers of norm specification languages, normative reasoning, and automating compliance, and suggests future directions.
+However, the language is oriented towards software experts and is not suitable for use by legal experts.
+Instead, the language is intended as an intermediate language that can provide semantics to a surface language such as FLINT~\cite{doesburg2016,breteler2023}, for which it was first developed.